IDN Neuro-Release Technique: Using the 720 Integrative Approach – Myrtle Beach, SC

 Learn more about the course instructor: Dr. Nick Sanders

-The Neuro-Release Treatment: Using the 720 Integrative Approach is an educational training course designed to provide our students with a deeper understanding of how to improve movement and human performance through manual therapy targeting the neuro-inflammatory system with the use of a local, segmental, and systemic treatment approach.
-We will explore the therapeutic effects of Instrument Assisted Soft Tissue Massage (IASTM), Percussion/Vibration Massage, and Cupping on musculoskeletal, neuropathic, and radiculopathic pain syndromes.
-We will discuss the negative effects that peripheral nerve inflammation has on muscle function and how IASTM, Percussion/Vibration Massage, and Cupping can assist in maximizing human (athletic) performance.
-The examination and management of peripheral nerve inflammation/sensitization, neuromuscular dysfunction and biomechanical imbalance of the musculoskeletal system will be presented.
-Integration of Manual Therapy and other treatment options will be included that will complement the efficacy of treatment.
-A considerable amount of lab time is focused on assuring safe and effective advanced manual therapy skills with an emphasis on clinical decision-making.
+The Neuro-Release Treatment: Using the 720 Integrative Approach is a lab-based (2-day) training course that utilizes the IDN conceptual model of local, segmental, and systemic treatment approach.
+This course is designed to provide participants with a deeper understanding of how to improve movement and human performance through various manual therapy tools.
+The therapeutic effects of Instrument Assisted Soft Tissue Massage (IASTM), Percussion /Vibration Massage, and Cupping on musculoskeletal, neuropathic, and radiculopathic pain syndromes will be discussed and practiced.
+Discussions on the negative effects that peripheral nerve inflammation has on muscle function and how IASTM, Percussion/Vibration Massage, and Cupping can assist in maximizing human (athletic) performance is explained.
+NRT is taught with a patient centered manual therapy approach that encompasses the emotional, physical, and neurologic aspects of treating pain and movement dysfunction.

 The Neuro-Release Technique: 720 Integrative Approach Covers :

 - Integration of IASTM, Percussion/Vibration Massage, and Cupping into physical and manual therapy treatment.

 - Advanced manual therapy techniques for optimizing human performance

 - Clinical safety issues for administering IASTM, Percussion/Vibration Massage, and Cupping.

 - Understanding of the anatomy and physiology of soft tissue healing timeframe and manual therapy technique for tissue remodeling.